Hendejac/titanic_ml/index.md

 Surely, more time spent with the other classifier would have likely boosted there performance.

 Having chosen the GBC I wrote a short function to test a variety of different hyperparameters to determine the best inputs to use.
-Once these hyperparameters were elucidated and with the data cleaned up, the resulting **Titantic passenger prediction success rate was 87%**.
+Once these hyperparameters were elucidated and with the data cleaned up, the resulting **Titantic passenger survival prediction success rate was 87%**.